+- 1. If copying from or to a floppy disk, insert the disk into the disk drive. - 2.
+Select the source device, using the F1 button.
+You can select a disk device in this order: $HD \rightarrow FD \rightarrow HD...$

-- 1. Insert the source disk into the disk drive. - 2.
-Press F1 to scan the disk and show the file list. - 3.
-Move the folder that you want to copy to the first line of the display.
+3. Move the folder that you want to copy to the first line of the display.
 If it is contained in another folder, use the F3 (Open) button to open it.
-Press F4 (Close) to go back to the previous hierarchic level. - To copy just the current folder's content, move the <current dir> item to the first line of the display. - 4.
-Once the item to copy is on the first line, press F2 (Copy) to confirm the item selection.
-You are prompted to insert a target disk.
+Press F4 (Close) to go back to the previous hierarchic level.

+To copy just the current folder's content, move the <current dir> item to the first line of the display.

+4. Once the item to copy is on the first line, press F2 (Copy) to confirm the item selection.
+You are prompted to select a target device.
 The window's header changes from "Copy from" to "Copy to".

+chord (1910) (1 transposes) B ^{↓8} ±B

+TDisk:Copy to

+<current dir=""></current>

+Õ LIVE.SET

+ÖETHNICA.SET I↓

+FD COPY OPEN CL .09E

+5. Select the target device, using the F1 button.
+You can select a disk device in this order: $HD \rightarrow FD \rightarrow HD...$
-- 5. Insert the target disk, and press F1 to update the file list shown on the display. - 6.
-When the target disk content appears in the display, move the target folder to the first line in the display. - To copy into an existing generic folder (not a ".SET" folder), select that folder. - To copy into the current folder, select the <current dir> item.

-7. Once the target is selected, press F2 (Copy).
+- 6. When the target device content appears in the display, move the target folder to the first line in the display. - To copy into an existing generic folder (not a ".SET" folder), select that folder. - To copy into the current folder, select the <current dir> item. - 7.
+Once the target is selected, press F2 (Copy).
 The "Over-write?" message appears: